jordanwang199507/jordanwang199507/README.md

 ### 🧋 Welcome to my GitHub profile!
 I'm a full stack web developer that loves building frontend visuals.
 I enjoy exploring potential visual tools/libraries to enhance website experience.

 ## 🌱 About Me
-I have a strong foundation in HTML, CSS, and JavaScript, with extensive experience in modern frontend frameworks such as React and Angular.
+I have a strong foundation in HTML, CSS, and JavaScript, with extensive experience in modern frontend frameworks such as React.
 My portfolio showcases a variety of projects, from simple landing pages to complex web applications

 ## 📘 My Stack
 <table>